Sussi la Cour: Acting career

-Kean starred in two adult films produced by Academy Award-nominated filmmaker Lars von Trier's company Zentropa: Constance (1998) and Pink Prison (1999).
+la Cour starred in two adult films produced by Academy Award-nominated filmmaker Lars von Trier's company Zentropa: Constance (1998) and Pink Prison (1999).
 In 2002, Kean changed her stage name from "Katja Kean" to "Katja K".
 Kean had a prominent role in the Danish sitcom Langt fra Las Vegas (Far from Las Vegas).
 She sang with Danish musician Dario Campeotto on his single "Save Your Love".
 She also appeared on a Filur track called "Sunset Boulevard".
 Per the Internet Adult Film Database, she has starred in 30 cover films, and was a contract girl for the American production company called Sincity, based in California.
 Her adult career was from the year 1997 and ended in 2000, by her own choice.